byui-cse/cse450-course/readme.md

 ![Admonition Blocks](readme-img/admonition.png)

-These blocks are generall in the format:
+The format for these blocks is:

 	!!! <type> "TITLE"